somasis/musl-wiki/building-busybox.md

 # CONFIG_FEATURE_MOUNT_NFS is not set
 ```

-additionally [this patch] for ifplugd is required, if this applet is
+Additionally [this patch] for ifplugd is required, if this applet is
 desired.

 [1]: https://github.com/sabotage-linux/kernel-headers/commit/583dfcafd340ffb749726fa81dcc085b79348bf1